the-frey/the-frey.github.com/index.md

 ---
 {% include JB/setup %}

 Hello, my name is Alex and I'm a web developer.
-If you're looking for the music journalist, that is me, but you'd be better off finding my music blog <a href="http://www.hipstersunite.net/">here</a>.
+If you're looking for the music journalist, that is me, but you'd be better off finding my music blog <a href="http://www.hipstersunite.net/" target='_blank'>here</a>.
 This is where I talk to myself about code.

 ## Posts:

+3 May 2014 &raquo; <a href="/2014/05/03/a-yearish-at-the-coal-face/">A Year(ish) at the Coal Face</a>

 7 Jan 2014 &raquo; <a href="/2014/01/07/ember-is-not-a-rails-killer/">Ember is not a Rails killer</a>